cgrindel/rules_spm/doc/build_rules.md

 spm_swift_binary(<a href="#spm_swift_binary-name">name</a>, <a href="#spm_swift_binary-module_name">module_name</a>, <a href="#spm_swift_binary-package_name">package_name</a>, <a href="#spm_swift_binary-packages">packages</a>)
 </pre>

-Builds the specified Swift package.
+Exposes a Swift binary from a Swift package.

 **ATTRIBUTES**